johnmccalla/bmwctrl/doc/RPI.md

 been played.
 Songs are only downloaded once.
 Also, the cache does not have an expiration policy, so it will eventually fill your sd card.

-Finally, change the name of the Spotify Connect device from the generic name to something more appropriate:
+We'll also change the name of the Spotify Connect device from the generic name to something more appropriate:

     DEVICE_NAME="BMW Audio System"

+Finally, we don't want Raspotify up when there's no network connection, so we'll create a script that starts and stops Raspotify based on Spotify being reachable.
+This will work regardless of direct or tethered access.

+    ping apresolve.spotify.com

+sudo dbus-send --system --type=method_call --dest=org.bluez /org/bluez/hci0/dev_80_AD_16_04_D3_ED org.bluez.Network1.Connect string:'nap'

+interface wlan0;
+metric 100;

+interface bnep0
+metric 150;

+TBR >>>>>

+Finally, we don't want Raspotify up when there's no network connection, so we'll bind 'network-online' to Raspotify.
+This will start and stop the service as we go in and out of wifi areas.

+    After=network-online.target
+    BindTo=network-online.target

+And of course make sure systemd-networkd-wait-online is actually enabled:

+    sudo systemctl enable systemd-networkd-wait-online.service

 Another option would be to use the `librespot-golang` project (https://github.com/librespot-org/librespot-golang.git) and have Spotify Connect